-The Academy chart should be used to display the evidence that students are demonstrating the Academy values.
-The area around the chart should be used to display activities that are connected to the Academy values.
+The Academy chart is to be used to display the evidence that students are demonstrating the Academy Values.
+The area around the chart should be used to display activities that are connected to the Academy Values.

 Spiritual, Moral, Social & Cultural Development